logoffro1/NoSQLProject/README.md

 # service-desk-app
- service desk app that has been developed by C# and MongoDB
+ service desk application that has been developed by C# and MongoDB